 Workflow

-The following figure illustrates the mumott workflow.
+The following figure illustrates the mumott object structure.
 Here, classes are shown in blue, input parameters and data in orange, and output data in green.

 A typical workflow involves the following steps: